 D12 Report the lowest grade earned for any course that may be transferred for credit: С

+D40 Number Linit Turne 1

-D13 Number Unit Type D13 Maximum number of credits or courses that may be 60 Somootor bouro transferred from a two-year institution: 00 Semester hours
+D13 number Unit Type

+D13 Maximum number of credits or courses that may be 70 Semester

+transferred from a two-year institution: Hours

+l

-D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 Semester hours
+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be 90 Semester

+transferred from a four-year institution: 00 Hours

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 30
+D15 Minimum number of credits that transfers must complete 30

+at your institution to earn an associate degree: 30

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30
+D16 Minimum number of credits that transfers must complete 00

+at your institution to earn a bachelor's degree: 30

+•

 D17 Describe other transfer credit policies:

+N/A

+D19 Transfer students entered your institution last year from wh ich 2-year institu utions?
+(List no more than 5.)

+Harrisburg Area Community College, Delaware County Cor

+Community College, Community College of Philadelphia, B

+-

+D22 Percentage of transfer students entering your institution in Fall at the follow ing levels:

+% Entered as first-semester freshmen 19 5

+% Entered as second-semester freshmen 11

+% Entered as sophomores 43

+% Entered as juniors 24

+% Entered as seniors 3

+h • 1

+D23 Percentage of transfer students entering your institution in Fall from 2-year and 4-year programs:

+% transferred from 2-year programs 61

+% transferred from 4-year programs 39